34+ Places to Visit in Lower Saxony, Local’s Travel Guide + Map

 Don't miss Cuxhaven when you travel the German North Sea.
 It's one of Germany's most popular beach towns.
 Of course, you can do much more than relaxing on the beach.
 Take a horse carriage ride through the Wadden Sea to the island of Neuwerk.
 Explore the harbor with the Kugelbake, which marks the Elbe Delta, and the viewing platform Alte Liebe, from where you can see huge cargo and cruise ships coming up and down the Elbe River.
 I also recommend you to visit the Obereversand lighthouse, which sits on the end of a pier on a lattice construction (think Eiffel Tower).

-There are plenty of cute little harbor towns in Lower Saxony like Neuharlingersiel, Carolinensiel, or Bensersiel.
+There are plenty of cute little harbour towns in Lower Saxony like Neuharlingersiel, Carolinensiel, or Bensersiel.
 We've tried and tested them all.
-They are all charming with colorful fishing boats, seafood restaurants, and beaches.
+They are all charming with colourful fishing boats, seafood restaurants, and beaches.
+Grab a car or a bike and check out as many as you can!

 Picture of boats in Neuharlingersiel